tahakorkem/tuttur/README.md

 ### Fragment

-Your fragment must inherit from `BaseFragment` and you must specify your ViewDataBinding class within angel brackets and pass layout resource id in constructor.
+Your fragment must inherit from `BaseFragment` and you must specify your ViewDataBinding class within angle brackets and pass layout resource id in constructor.

 ```kotlin
 class MovieListFragment : BaseFragment<FragmentMovieListBinding>(R.layout.fragment_movie_list) {